 Teaching goals as well as lectures, seminars and syllabus are by far the same as in the course PHI 401 (see "Teaching goals" under PHI 401).
-But the course PHI 402 will, with an extended course in philosophy of science as its point of departure, give the students an opportunity to go deeper into philosophical and/or ethical issues related to their own research projects.
-Through the work with a term paper related to their own projects, the students will receive a possibility to think through pressing problems of the kind.
+But the course PHI 402 will, with an extended course in philosophy of science as its point of departure, give the students an opportunity to go more deeply into philosophical and/or ethical issues related to their own research projects.

 Course Readings, PHI401 and PHI402

 PHI401: Selection from below, ca. 300 pages

 Textbook (Chapters 9 and 12 may be skipped):